opensky-to/client/README.md

 Original source code and assets and present in this repository are licensed under the MIT license.

 IMPORTANT: This project also uses an open-source community license for Syncfusion WPF.
 To develop this software on your own computer you are required to obtain a free personal community, commercial or other license from [Syncfusion](https://www.syncfusion.com).
 You are required to accept this licensing agreement before you can legally obtain a copy of our code.
+Please refer to our [LICENSE](https://raw.githubusercontent.com/opensky-to/client/main/LICENSE) document for details about this.